50+ Startup Marketing & Growth Strategies

 - Product Use Case: ‘How To Use X To Achieve Y’

-Your giveaway prize should align with the ideal user that you have in mind.
+Your giveaway prize should align with the ideal user you want to attract.

 Giving away something for free can either be advantageous or detrimental to your product.
 If you give away too much of your product, you could potentially devalue it when it’s time to start charging some money.
 Here are some example of pricing pages from 50 top startups.